 MiFID II quick-fix.
 On 28 October, the ECON committee voted to adopt the European Parliament's position on the MiFID II 'quick fix' proposal with 30 votes in favour, 12 against and 14 abstentions.
 Nevertheless, the ECON report still remains to be endorsed by the plenary of the European Parliament.
 The report failed to win the 31 votes in ECON that would allow the co-legislators to proceed immediately to trilogues.
 A vote on the Parliament position is scheduled on 23 November during the forthcoming plenary session.
-If Parliament adopts its position without further delay there remains a possibility that an agreement could be reached with the Council before the end of the year.
+If Parliament adopts its position without further delay the first trilogue may take place as soon as 26 November.